 History of Dog Sledding in Finland

 Dog Sledding has played an integral role in Finnish culture for centuries.
-Historically, before cars and snowmobiles, dog sleds were a critical means of transport across the arctic circle.
-Led by a pack of 4 or 5 mountain dogs, the sleds would help transport people or local produce between villages.
+Before cars and snowmobiles, dog sleds were a critical means of transport across the arctic circle

-Naturally, these qualities and genetics make them excellent sledding dogs.
-And not only are they good at it, but they genuinely love to do it.
-While today, dog sledding is more of a tourism initiative rather than a local necessity, it makes little difference to the dogs.
+While today, dog sledding in Finland is more of a tourism initiative rather than a local necessity, it makes little difference to the dogs.
 All they know is that they are wild at heart and born to run.
 And boy, do they run.

 How to Choose an Ethical Husky Safari in Lapland